 Good employees are great to find, which makes it common to rehire them after breaks in employment, whether due to military service, layoff, or even retirement.
 However, there are specific rules regarding the handling of rehired employees and especially retirees.

-It’s important to change their employment status in our system as soon as possible, so they can begin accruing benefits:
+To rehire an employee who retired from your municipality you must first submit a Working in Retirement Certification Form (F-29C) to MERS.
+It’s also important to change their employment status in our system as soon as possible, so they can begin accruing benefits, if eligible:

 - When you report their first contributions, change their employment status by logging in to the MERS Employer Portal.